David watched sadly as his sister and her husband moved out of their house. Their new home had no room for him.

 “I have a better outlook on life now,” he says.
 “I have no more feelings of wanting to do away with myself.”

-Because of your support, David, and other veterans like him, find help and hope when they walk through the doors of Faith Mission – at Easter and always.
+Because of your support, David, and other veterans like him, find help and hope when they walk through the doors of Faith Mission of Michiana – at Easter and always.
 “I really appreciate what the Mission does.
 They helped me out.
 Turned my life around.”